csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 5.12** An order-preserving transformation on leaf values changes the best move.

-If the program knew in advance all the dice rolls that would occur for the rest of the game, solving a game with dice would be just like solving a game without dice, which mini- max does in O(bm) time, where b is the branching factor and m is the maximum depth of the game tree.
+If the program knew in advance all the dice rolls that would occur for the rest of the game, solving a game with dice would be just like solving a game without dice, which minimax does in O(bm) time, where b is the branching factor and m is the maximum depth of the game tree.
 Because expectiminimax is also considering all the possible dice-roll sequences, it will take O(bm

 n m), where n is the number of distinct rolls.